nih-cfde/cfde-deriva/README.md

 For CFDE developers and operations staff, a low-level CLI wrapper provides access to directly execute this code from an appropriate development or data preparation workstation, while bypassing the normal hosted workflow system.
+In order to succeed, the developer or admin user must provide credentials which include sufficient write-access privileges in the CFDE-CC system under test.

 The `cfde_deriva.submission` CLI is primarily a test stub and takes a few settings via environment variables:

 - `DERIVA_SERVERNAME=app.example.org` (defaults to the dev sandbox API endpoint)
-- `CFDE_SKIP_FRICTIONLESS=true` will bypass frictionless package validation (default false)
+- `CFDE_SKIP_FRICTIONLESS=true` will bypass frictionless package validation (default `false`)
+- `CFDE_SKIP_SQL_CHECKS=true` will bypass additional relational data checks (default `{}`)
+    - general syntax is a JSON object `{ "check_name": true, ...}` to bypass specific checks
+    - default `{}` does not bypass any checks
+    - `true` is a equivalent to an object mapping all check names to `true`
 - `SQLITE_TMPDIR=/path/to/dir` will override the default SQLite temp file storage location

 #### Submission emulation